 Windsor, previously known as Centreville, came later as it developed around the commercial activity spurred on by first the Bordentown-Amboy Turnpike in 1816.
 The Camden-Amboy Railroad was chartered in 1830 and is one of the earliest railroads in the United States.
 By 1833 travel was revolutionized thanks to the introduction of steam locomotive service, the “John Bull.”
 Both Windsor and Newtown benefited from twice daily freight, passenger and mail service.
 Read about The John Bull Trail HERE.

 By 1883, Washington Township had six one-room schoolhouses, four grist mills and a saw mill.
 There was a shoe factory, brickyards, a tannery, a hat factory and, of course, there were several successful farms.

 On November 6, 2007, by a vote of 1,816 to 693, residents here approved a measure that changed the township's name from Washington Township (which also was the name of five other municipalities in New Jersey) to Robbinsville Township.

 The official changeover took place on January 1, 2008.
-Today, Robbinsville boasts a diverse population of over 14,500 and is considered one of the key warehouse hubs in all of Central New Jersey.
+Today, Robbinsville boasts a diverse population of over 15,000 (2020 Census) and is considered one of the key warehouse hubs in all of Central New Jersey.
 Robbinsville also has protected hundreds of acres of preserved land to prevent further residential housing in a nod to its farming roots.